-Dr. Olusegun Vincent, a chartered accountant, is a Fellow/Senior Lecturer in the School of Management and Social Sciences.
-He holds a PhD in Applied Finance from Brunel University, a MSc in Business & Financial Economics from the University of Greenwich, a Masters in Managerial Psychology from the University of Ibadan.
-He is a Fellow of the Institute of Chartered Accountants of Nigeria (ICAN).
-His research interests include Sustainability, Strategy and Governance.
-He currently consults for Central Bank of Nigeria (CBN), Nigeria Breweries Plc, Lagos State Government, Federal Inland Revenue Service (FIRS), Ecobank Development Corporation (EDC), Armajaro Trading (member of ECOM Group) and others.
+Segun doubles as both a senior faculty in the School of Management & Social Sciences and Director of Academic Planning & Quality Assurance of the University.
+He holds a PhD in Applied Finance from Brunel University, London, MSc in Business & Financial Economics, University of Greenwich, London and Masters in Managerial Psychology from University of Ibadan, Ibadan.
+He is a Fellow of the Institute of Chartered Accountants of Nigeria (ICAN) and Associate member of Chartered Institute of Taxation of Nigeria (CITN).
+His research interests cut across Sustainability, Strategy, Governance, Taxation and Finance.
+He currently consults for high profile institutions in both private and public sectors.

 Prior to joining PAU, Segun was an adjunct lecturer in the Faculty of Administration, University of Lagos.
-He has over two decades of professional experience, having worked as an Audit Senior, Relationship Manager, Regional Risk Manager, Vice-President and Director in companies/institutions including Ernst & Young, Intercontinental Bank Plc (now Access Bank), Ecobank Plc, LeadCapital Plc, and Lagos State Economic Intelligence Unit respectively.
-His combined private and public sectors exposure made him a sought-after facilitator in training programs and corporate retreats of many multinational firms and financial institutions.
+He has over two and half decades of professional experience, having worked as an Audit Supervisor, Relationship Manager, Regional Risk Manager, Vice-President and Director in companies/institutions including Ernst & Young, Intercontinental Bank Plc (now Access Bank), Ecobank Plc, LeadCapital Plc, and Lagos State Economic Intelligence Unit respectively.
+His combined private and public sectors exposure made him a sought-after expert.

-Vincent, O., Olaegbe, A. and Sobona, O. (2007), Fundamentals of Business Research Method.
+Vincent, O., Olaegbe, A. & Sobona, O. (2007).
+Fundamentals of Business Research Method.
 Lagos: Adeprinting and publishing

 Vincent, O., Ayios, A. & Al-Karaghouli, W. (2010), ‘Environmental sustainability conducts and corporate performance in extractive sector’, proceeding of the 9th International Conference on Corporate Social Responsibility, Zagreb, Croatia, April 2010.